What is Value Added Tax (VAT)?

 - Revenue to the government under the VAT system will be constant as it is a consumption-based tax.

 - It ensures better tax compliance and tax evasion is reduced to the extent possible due to its catch up effect.

 - Revenue earned by the government via VAT is huge, as it is a low tax rate that is applied to the consumption of goods.

-- The VAT can be monitored and administered in an easier way compared to other taxes prevailing.
+- The VAT can be monitored and administered more efficiently compared to other taxes prevailing.

 - It is considered as a neutral tax as it levied on all types of business.

 - This tax is levied on the value-added on each stage and not on the total price, so there is no cascading effect.

 - The advantage to the government is that even for the goods which remaining in stock either with the distributor or retailer, the government receives part of the tax.

 - The VAT is a little complicated as the identification of value-added in each stage is not an easy job.

 - Its implementation across the billing system can be expensive.

 - The Manufacturer and distributors have to pay tax in advance as the payment of tax cannot be postponed till the goods are sold to end-users.